Amir-Kermanshahani/Connect-4-React-App/README.md

 ![image](https://github.com/user-attachments/assets/153bcecd-0212-4cb3-836a-e2567823ae0a)

 ### Features
-Interactive Connect-4 game with a 7x6 grid
+Interactive Connect-4 game with a 4x4 grid
 Two-player mode with alternating turns
-Winning streak detection (horizontal, vertical, and diagonal)
+Winning streak detection (horizontal and vertical)

 ### Prerequisites
 Ensure you have the following installed on your local machine: